Arizona

 • Have a felony and your rights haven’t been restored (first-time felonies are restored automatically after sentence and restitution)

-• Have been legally declared incapacitated
+• Have been legally declared incapacitated by a court

 WHO CAN VOTE IN ARIZONA?